Eris

 The Result

-A cohesive brand identity & visual language that support Eris’ independence and gives the team clarity across their core touchpoints.
+A strategic identity & visual language that anchors Eris’ independence and equips their team with consistent, usable tools across key touchpoints.

 Discovery